 Deputy General Counsel at UMB Bank

-Uzo Nwonwu is an experienced employment litigator and counselor, currently serving as Deputy General Counsel at UMB Bank.
-She manages litigation, judicial compliance, and focuses on employment law matters, including e-discovery best practices.
+Uzo Nwonwu is Deputy General Counsel at UMB Bank, managing litigation, judicial compliance, and focusing on employment law matters.
+She has extensive experience in e-discovery, including developing best practices for litigation readiness and data management.

 Event Details